0x4b1t/0x4B1T.github.io/src/content/docs/articles/Friendship-with-Google-Dorks.md

 ### Refrence

-You can find more useful dorks on : https://www.exploit-db.com/google-hacking-database
+You can find more useful dorks here : https://www.exploit-db.com/google-hacking-database

 ### Closing words

-Don't forget to share this articles with your friends to spread knowledge in infosec community.
+Don't forget to share this blog with your friends to spread knowledge in the InfoSec community.
+Follow to stay connected for more informative articles.

 Thankyou, Happy Hunting :)